hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

-In the following dictionary, we have classified the samples we will work on, starting with the "data" samples, followed by the "higgs" MC samples and at the end the zz" and "others" MC background components.
+In the following dictionary, we have classified the samples we will work on, starting with the "data" samples, followed by the "higgs" MC samples and at the end the "zz" and "others" MC background components.
 ~~~
 samples_dic= {'data': [['data', 'data_A'],
                        ['data', 'data_B'],